-According to the Bureau of Labor and Statistics, careers in computer and information technology occupations are set to grow in the double-digit percentages in the next decade.
 That’s the result of the growth of cloud computing, “big data,” and the spread of mobile computing.
 Median pay can start in the six figures, but there’s a trick to it: you’ll need a master’s degree or higher.

 We’ve got you covered.
 We’ve compiled a list of the best master’s programs in computer and information technology in the United States.
 Some of them specialize in computer science, some of them in information technology, and some of them you’ll earn only on the way to a doctorate, but they all have one thing in common: they will help get you to the next level in your career.

 The first thing we want to know, like you, is the bottom line: how much is this going to set me back?
 So we’ve included the annual tuition for each school right up front for you.
 We’ve also included our College Choice Score, which is computed based on each school’s reputation in the field and its return on investment.
-The end result is a list of schools that balance cost, reputation, and, ultimately, what they can do for you and your unique goals.
-You can’t go wrong with any of them, of course, but these schools are leading the way.

-The rankings you’re about to read are based on a few important sources.
-The first source is actual college freshman polled during a nationwide survey published by the Higher Education Research Institute at UCLA.
 These students rated academic reputation, financial aid offerings, overall cost of school, and the survey also took into account graduate success rates on the post-college job market.
 These factors were weighed equally alongside data from other publicly available sources, including U.S. News & World Report, the National Center for Education Statistics, and PayScale.com.

 Massachusetts Institute of Technology

 University of Washington-Seattle

-University of Illinois Urbana Champaign
+University of Illinois at Urbana-Champaign

-University of California Berkeley
+University of California-Berkeley

-University of Texas at Austin
+The University of Texas at Austin

 Carnegie Mellon University

-University of Michigan
+University of Michigan-Ann Arbor

 Georgia Institute of Technology